hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 :ref:`wICE <wice hardware>` is the most recent KU Leuven/UHasselt Tier-2 cluster.
 It can be used for most workloads, and has nodes with a lot of memory, as well as nodes with GPUs.

-It does not have separate login nodes and can be accessed from the :ref:`Genius login nodes <tier2_hardware/genius_login_nodes>`
+It does not have separate login nodes and can be accessed from the :ref:`Genius login nodes <genius_login_nodes>`

 .. _running jobs on wice: